Training Course Content

 If you are referred for a course after a Carers Assessment, our training team will contact you to discuss available dates.
 If you would like to self-refer for a course please contact the training team via our helpline 03456 434 435 – they will confirm if there are spaces available.
 It is essential to book your place on a course.
 No booking is guaranteed until you have received confirmation from our training team.

-To print out a PDF of these courses please click here
+To Download a PDF of the Training Course Dates & Venues please click here

 Assertive Communication (Carers Assessment only)